The Scoop on Deferred MBA Admissions

 How we approach deferred MBA admissions

 Throughout the application, we need to demonstrate to the MBA admissions committee why they should accept this candidate two to five years ahead of the regular applicant pool.
 HBS 2+2 typically has only 100 admits available, with about 60 male and 40 female spots.
-Although, keep in mind that AdCom adjusts the odds further according to industry plan or career path.
+Keep in mind that AdCom adjusts the odds further based on the industry plan or career path.

-Career goal positioning within the application is an important success factor for our college senior clients, who will become the next generation of future global leaders.
+Career goal positioning within the application is an important success factor for our college seniors, who will become the next generation of global leaders.

 The bar is higher for the deferred MBA admissions programs, and we work relentlessly with our clients to reach that threshold.